 Job functions and product functionality are constantly evolving.
 Keeping custom roles up-to-date and following the principle of least privilege requires maintenance effort.

-While Google may update an existing predefined role by adding (or removing) permissions, we do not modify custom roles based on the predefined roles.
-Custom roles are flat lists of permissions; a custom role has no link to the predefined roles it may have been based on.
+While Google might update an existing predefined role by adding (or removing) permissions, we do not modify custom roles based on the predefined roles.
+Custom roles are flat lists of permissions; a custom role has no link to the predefined roles it might have been based on.

 Refer to the permissions change log to determine what roles and permissions have changed recently.

-If you no longer wish for people in the your organization to use the role,
+If you no longer want people in your organization to use a custom role, you can

 - Some predefined roles contain permissions that are not permitted in custom roles.
 To check whether you can use a specific permission in a custom role, see Support level for permissions in custom roles.